dotnet/AspNetCore.Docs/aspnetcore/grpc/diagnostics.md

 ### Capturing diagnostics

 The easist way to use `DiagnosticSource` is to configure a telemetry library such as [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) or [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet) in your app.
-A telemetry library will collection information about gRPC calls in your app.
+A telemetry library will collect information about gRPC calls along-side other app telemetry.

 You can also listen to `DiagnosticSource` events in code using `DiagnosticListener`.
 For information about listening to a diagnostic source with code, visit the [DiagnosticSource user's guide](https://github.com/dotnet/corefx/blob/d3942d4671919edb0cca6ddc1840190f524a809d/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md#consuming-data-with-diagnosticlistener).